 “The part of it that appeals the most, is the way I gain three qualifications instead of just one.
 I'm walking out at the end with a double diploma, an associate degree and then the bachelor degree,” he said.

-Paul said the appeal with studying through Latrobe-Didasko was the delivery of the online learning experience.
+The appeal with studying through Latrobe-Didasko was the delivery of the online learning experience.

 “For me you actually understand external learning.
 I previously studied elsewhere as an external student but they didn't actually understand what an external student was or seemed as though they didn't understand what an external student needed,” he said.